maoberlehner/markus-oberlehner-net/content/blog/automated-acceptance-testing-with-cypress-and-vue-network-stubs-and-timers.md

 This is the second part of my article series about automated acceptance testing with Cypress.
 In [the first part of this series](https://markus.oberlehner.net/blog/automated-acceptance-testing-with-cypress-and-vue-setup/) we've learned [how to set up Cypress](https://markus.oberlehner.net/blog/automated-acceptance-testing-with-cypress-and-vue-setup/).
 Today we're going to take a look at two advanced features of Cypress: Network Stubs and Timers.

-If you want to see the full code used in this article, you can checkout [the GitHub repository for this article](https://github.com/maoberlehner/automated-acceptance-testing-with-cypress-and-vue/tree/network-stubs-and-timers).
+If you want to see the full code used in this article, you can check out [the GitHub repository for this article](https://github.com/maoberlehner/automated-acceptance-testing-with-cypress-and-vue/tree/network-stubs-and-timers).

 ## Acceptance testing vs. end-to-end testing